linlinger/Hackintosh-msi-gt-1763/README.md

 Install Big Sur may fail due to nvram in Clover Builds
 FileValut is not supported
 Card reader not working.
-HDMI out not working due to DGPU Vbios issue
+HDMI out not working because of DGPU Vbios issue
-Sound will not be available after sleep。Maybe more injection is required